-Clece Social is the social project of the Clece Group.
+Clece Social is the social project of Clece.
 It is the expression of its commitment to people.
 By commitment, we do not mean a company duty or the creation of a corporate social responsibility strategy, but something inherent to the origin and development of the company: a company by the people for the people.

 Clece Social Challenges